Documentation

 Strategy

-Understand when to use Relay Lanes vs IP Lanes for your email strategy.
-Make the right choice based on your volume, budget, and deliverability needs.
+Understand the role of Relay Lanes vs IP Lanes in your email strategy.
+Make the right choice based on your volume, deliverability goals, and IP strategy.

 Relay Lanes